 Currently, visitors entering Turkey on a tourist visa can stay in Turkey for a maximum of 90 days in any 180 day period – these days do not have to be consecutive.

 All foreign property owners are eligible to apply for a Residency Permit.
 This eligibility applies to all and is not dependent on property value or the applicant’s country of origin.
 A Residency Permit allows travel to and from Turkey without any restriction and negates the need for a visa – all first time permits are issued with a validity period of 1 or 2 years (according to the applicant’s wishes) and renewable all the while that the holder continues to own property in Turkey.

 Costs vary depending on which country the applicant normally resides – however, as a guide, applicants will pay around US$ 25 for the 1st month of residency and US$ 15 for each month thereafter.
 So, for a 1 year permit, these citizens would pay around US$ 190 (payable in TL on the day the application is submitted).
 In addition, there is a cost of around 150 TL for the actual permit.

 Those individuals applying for a permit must be able to produce:

 - Completed Application Form.

-- Copy of main page in Passport and copy of page showing most recent entry.
+- Copy of main page in Passport and copy of page showing most recent entry into Turkey.